Etruscan society: Nomen gentile

 The nomen gentile, or family name, dates to the orientalizing period.
 Recorded names are minimally binomial: Vethur Hathisna, Avile Repesuna, Fasti Aneina.
 Patronyms and other further specifications are added after it: Arnth Velimna Aules, "Arnth Velimna son of Aule."
 In those contexts double patronymics can be used, naming the father and grandfather: Arnth Velimna Aules clan Larthalisla, "Arnth Velimna son of Aule son of Larth."

 The nomen gentile was formed in a number of ways, most often with a -na suffix, -nas in south Etruscan (possibly the genitive case).
 The suffixed nomen might refer to an individual of the family: Arnth/Arnth-na, spure/spuri-na; or it might be a mythological figure: usil/usel-na; or a geographic location: Velch/Vels-na.

 The nomen gentile was an adjective and could be used alone as a noun, the name in this case, as though it were a praenomen.
 In that case male and female forms appear, perhaps the closest linguistic feature to agreement of gender: a male would be in the vipina family, named after a previous individual, Vipi, but a female in the Vipinei, or a male in the Velthina, named after Vel, and a female in the Veliana.
 The male and female names refer to the same family.

 Probably in deference to Italic, the nomen gentile could also be formed with -ie for males or -i and -a for females, perhaps from Italic -ios or its later form -ius, which can be made feminine: -ia.
 Typically of Etruscan both suffices can be used together: -na-ie.

 The serious study of nomina gentilia is just beginning, due to the accumulation of sufficient names on which to base hypotheses.
 A family might be concentrated at one location or appear in a number of cities, and be spelled in as many as a dozen different ways.
 The Romans themselves identified a good many gentes at Rome that were originally Etruscan and since then scholars have spotted more.
-It is not unlikely that much of the patrician class, which was most powerful under the Etruscan kings, was or was derived from an Etruscan model, which dated to no earlier than the 8th century BC.
+It is not unlikely that much of the patrician class, which was most powerful under the Etruscan kings, was derived from or was an Etruscan model, which dated to no earlier than the 8th century BC.